 Shown above with Sherwin Williams Pure White cabinets

 Classic Gray holds itself pretty well in northern light.
-You’ll find that it generally acts like a simple, soft gray as the northern light can slightly encourage the ‘gray’ in the colour, not the subtle warmth of it.
+You’ll see it looking like a simple, soft warm gray as the northern light can slightly encourage the ‘gray’ in the colour, not the subtle warmth of it.

-Actually, the above client hired me via my Edesign because while she LOVED Classic Gray in the evening light, she found it a bit too cold in the daylight, so she was looking for a warmer alternative.
-Here it is with interior lighting in the early eve…
+Actually, regarding the photos above and below, an E-design client hired me because while she LOVED Classic Gray in the evening light, she found it a bit too cold in the daylight and was looking for a warmer alternative.
+Here is her Classic Gray in the evening with only interior lighting…

-It’s really interesting how Classic Gray went from being a soft gray to being a warm greige, just with the lighting (helloooo metamerism)!
-Either that, or I’m just easily amused and a colour nerd (true and true).
+It’s really interesting how Classic Gray went from being a soft slightly warm gray to being a warm greige, just with the lighting (helloooo metamerism)!
+Either that or I’m just easily amused and a colour nerd (true and true).
 Needless to say, I gave her some warmer greige options to consider so that she’d love her room day AND nite!

 Similar Colour: Colour Review of Benjamin Moore Collingwood

-South facing light is a warmer light and can slightly enhance the soft warmth that is tucked in Classic Gray.
+South-facing light is a warm light and can slightly enhance the soft warmth that is tucked in Classic Gray.

 Classic Gray: An Overview

-If you’re looking for a soft, light gray, one that isn’t traditionally COLD, but really isn’t a true greige, then Classic Gray could work for you.
-If you don’t love purple undertones but are okay with vague ones – then Classic Gray could be your colour!
-However, if you’re more of a traditionalist and prefer grays that are cool and slightly less feminine, then you just might want to keep on looking (or check out my E-design and I can help you figure out which gray is YOUR gray).
+If you’re looking for a soft, light gray, one that isn’t traditionally COLD, but isn’t a true greige, then Classic Gray could work for you.
+If you don’t love purple undertones but are okay with vague ones – you’re set.
+However, if you’re more of a traditionalist and prefer grays that are cool and slightly less feminine, then you may want to look at other gray paint colours.
+If you’re open to other ideas, check out these off-white paint colours (or visit my E-design and I can help you figure out which gray is YOUR gray).